2007–2013 BMW X5 (E70) 2nd Gen – Common Problems

 Reliability

-Regardless of trim levels and engine choices, an X5 is a capable and sporty vehicle.
-We recommend choosing the entry-level trim if you want an X5 that is reliable and simple to repair.
+An X5 is a capable and sporty vehicle regardless of trim levels and engine choices.
+We recommend choosing the entry-level trim if you want a reliable and simple-to-repair X5.

 Naturally aspirated N52 engines in these vehicles are the most reliable and will run strong for ages if maintained properly.
 Other engine choices can be reliable if their owners ensure proper maintenance, but they have a certain level of added complexity, and repair bills can be higher.